 While we don’t raise chickens ourselves, the health and welfare of the chickens in our supply chain is important to us.
-This is why we’re committed to sourcing chickens raised with improved welfare outcomes.
-In light of the possible impact on antibiotic resistance in humans, which is increasingly recognized as an important societal issue, we require the responsible use of antibiotics in our chicken supply chain.
+This is why we’re committed to sourcing chicken raised with improved welfare outcomes.
+In light of the possible impact on antibiotic resistance in humans, which is increasingly recognized as an important public health issue, we require the responsible use of antibiotics in our chicken supply chain.

-We are committed to taking a holistic, outcomes-based approach to chicken sustainability: from antibiotics to welfare to feed sustainability.
+We are committed to taking a holistic, outcomes-based approach to chicken sustainability: from antibiotic use to welfare to feed sustainability.
 We believe the innovation and flexibility that this approach will unlock are crucial for tackling some of the long-standing challenges in sustainable chicken production.

 On this page:

 As there are no broadly accepted standards for chicken sustainability, we’ve been working with stakeholders across the industry to define what it means.
 For more than a decade, we have been on a journey (pdf, 9.3MB) with our suppliers, non-governmental organizations (NGOs), academics and industry experts to advance the sustainability of the chicken served at McDonald’s restaurants.